 7. World Bank Debars Two Entities for Bribery and Corruption.
 In November 2017, the World Bank barred two different firms from participating in World Bank-funded projects for bribery and corruption-related misconduct.

 8. Argentina Enacts New Anti-Bribery and Corruption Legislation.
 On November 8, 2017, Argentina’s legislature passed a law targeted at corporate corruption.
 The new legislation, which will come into effect in early 2018, provides that companies that have been found to have engaged in corrupt activities can be fined by up to five times the amount they obtained by illicit means or barred from bidding for public contracts for up to 10 years.
 The legislation also permits companies to sign “leniency agreements” which would lessen their punishments in exchange for providing helpful information to Argentine prosecutors.
 As discussed in our March 2017 Top Ten, the OECD had urged Argentina to pass the law in order to bring Argentina into compliance with the OECD Anti-Bribery Convention.
-President Mauricio Macri stated that the new legislation was necessary given the ongoing and wide-reaching corruption investigation into Brazilian construction company Odebrecht S.A. (detailed in our previous alerts here, here, and here).
+President Mauricio Macri stated that the new legislation was necessary given the ongoing and wide-reaching corruption investigation into Brazilian construction company Odebrecht S.A. (detailed in our previous alerts from April 2016, January 2017, and May 2017).
 The legislation follows the arrest of two different Argentine officials on corruption charges over the last month.

 9. French Authorities Announce First DPA.
 On November 14, 2017, France’s Public Prosecutors’ Office (PNF) announced that a Paris high court had approved the country’s first-ever deferred prosecution agreement.
 The DPA is the first reached by French authorities since France adopted deferred prosecution agreements as part of new anti-corruption legislation in November 2016.
 The legislation was motivated in part by concerns that France was not doing enough to combat domestic corporate wrongdoing.
 Although not an anti-bribery case, given that French companies have been at the center of some of the largest FCPA resolutions in history, this first DPA indicates a willingness by French authorities to rely on its enhanced authority that may eventually lead to corporate foreign bribery resolutions in France.
 (See our April 2017 and September 2017 for discussions of other countries’ interest in DPAs.)